 The current Chairman of the Committee is Mr Michael Shepherd AO and the other Committee member is Mr Paul Clitheroe AM.
+Due to the size and complexity of the business three members is not considered necessary.
+The current Committee members are not executives.

-Details of the number of meetings of the Committee held during the year ended 30 June 2017 are set out in the Directors' Report included in the 2017 Annual Report.
+Details of the number of meetings of the Committee held during the year ended 30 June 2018 are set out in the Directors' Report included in the 2018 Annual Report.